Showing posts with label edtied. Show all posts

 Dayle Murphy, Vice President of RLVHA, who was project manager of this project, presented the plaque at an association's meeting in June 2019 held at Sulzer Regional Library - their meeting place

-the event location was along West Sheridan Road - the bus
+the event location was along West Sheridan Road (the bus) zoomed below

 illustrated by Jill Weinberg - manager of the garden